Sign up NOW for GYOP 2021

 Please note: There seems to have been some confusion when ordering kits for 2020.
 As in previous years, if you would like to receive more than one FREE growing kit for your school in 2021 (up to a maximum of 4 per school) you will need to register separately for each kit.
 You will also need to use a different email address for each registration.

-Please be aware that ONLY Primary schools in England, Scotland and Wales (5 to 11 year-olds) are eligible to take part in the GYOP project and will be allocated kits in 2020.
+Please be aware that ONLY Primary schools in England, Scotland and Wales (5 to 11 year-olds) are eligible to take part in the GYOP project and will be allocated kits.

 Start chitting your seed potatoes on Tuesday 18 February 2020, this will take about two weeks.

 Chitting will speed up the ageing process of your potatoes, by exposing them to light and, more importantly, a bit of warmth.
 This will cause the eyes of the seed potato to start sprouting and should result in a better crop.

 All schools taking part in the GYOP competition will be planting on this date.
 This year we have extended the project by 1 week to give you 15 weeks to grow a successful crop before harvesting on Tuesday 16 June 2020